Bridgeland Stability on Threefolds -- Some Wall Crossings: Constructions and Basic Properties

 \subsection{Tilt Stability}

-In \cite{BMT14} the notion of tilt stability has been introduced as an auxiliary notion in between classical slope stability and Bridgeland stability on threefolds.
-We will recall its construction and prove a few properties.
+In \cite{BMT14} the notion of tilt stability was introduced as an auxiliary notion in between classical slope stability and Bridgeland stability on threefolds.
+We will recall its construction, and prove a few properties.
 From now on let $\dim X = 3$.

 The process of tilting is used to obtain a new heart of a bounded t-structure.
 For more information on the general theory of tilting we refer to \cite{HRS96}.
 A torsion pair is defined by